-Here are the 3 face-mists in my collection which I enjoy use depending on how my skin feels that day.
+Here are the 3 face veils of mist in my collection that I enjoy using depending on how my skin feels that day.

 OMOROVICZA- Queen of Hungary Mist

 I got a small bottle of this as part of the Caroline Hirons; Cult beauty box about a year ago and have just gotten around to using it.
 It gives a nice boost to my skin it has no discernible scent so is completely underwhelming as it does not evoke any feelings.
 The mist when sprayed is very fine which is perfect so you don’t feel like you are being pummelled by liquid but it certainly provides the promised hydration.
 This makes it one that can be used during the day to refresh your face because it will not disturb the makeup or products underneath.
 Although it is reputed to be good for calming acne-prone skin I cannot say I have noticed a significant difference.
 Although it has quite a following I struggle to see why it is an okay mist and I do not see spending the full amount to buy this on its own.
 I will use up the bottle I have but certainly will not be purchasing it.

 I got this at the airport in Istanbul.
 For some reason, I found the package very attractive and decided to give it a try.
 It comes in a large 200 ml bottle but is also available on Amazon.
 This does not come with a spray nozzle which means you have to pat it into your skin using your hands for application.
 This makes the application process a bit messy and can lead to wastage of the product if you overtip your hand causing it to spill.
 The rose scent is quite strong and a bit overpowering for me which means I reach for it much less than the others.
 However, it does what it says hydrates my skin leaving it feeling soft.
 Would I repurchase it? unlikely because the scent is too strong and the lack of nozzle is just one thing too much for me.
 It is however very reasonably priced so if none of the issues I mentioned is a problem for you, go ahead and buy this product as it provides real value for money